Witiko/witiko.github.io/_posts/2017-01-12-Optimus-on-Linux.md

 I recently acquired a DELL Inspiron 15 7559 notebook and decided to supplement the pre-installed Windows OS with Debian Linux (Stretch), which has been my daily driver OS for about two years now and [will soon become][stretch] the stable Debian version.
-The machine contains two GPUs—an integrated Intel 915G GPU, and a dedicated nVidia GTX960M GPU—that are interconnected via the the nVidia Optimus GPU switching technology.
+The machine contains two GPUs&thinsp;—&thinsp;an integrated Intel 915G GPU, and a dedicated nVidia GTX960M GPU&thinsp;—&thinsp;that are interconnected via the the nVidia Optimus GPU switching technology.

 {% include image.html url="dell-inspiron-15.png"